cjbell630/discord_time_bot/README.md

 the bot.
 With this, the code can extract how long it is until the specified time, and simply give a client-side script the time the message was called and the duration from that time to display.
-However, this is not without it's problems.
+However, this is not without its problems.

 Any time-skip (such as Daylight Savings time or Leap Day) will cause this method to fail if it falls between the time the